18 Top-Rated Small Towns in Connecticut

 Kent is a quiet respite in the busy tri-state area.
 Although the population of this small town is less than 3,000, it offers panoramic views with its ruggedly beautiful landscape.
 It's a great place to visit year-round, but in fall, this area lights up with vibrant colors as the leaves begin to turn.

 You can also get unparalleled views at the Western New England Greenway or East Kent Hamlet Land Trust.
-Learn more about the history of this area at the Kent Historical Society or Sloane Stanley Museum and Kent Furnace.
+Learn more about the history of this area at the Kent Historical Society or Kent Furnace.

 Scenic Westport is located just 50 miles outside of New York City on a prime piece of waterfront real estate known as Connecticut's Gold Coast.
 The vibrant downtown area along the Saugatuck river has world-class shopping and top-notch restaurants, as well as a newly renovated library and the outdoor, Levitt Pavilion, which boasts free (and some paid) concerts in the summer.
 Main Street is about as quaint and small town as it gets, yet it's graced by big names like Lululemon, Tiffany's, and J.Crew.

 MOCA Westport is the town's impressive contemporary art museum that can rival any NYC-based venue.
 It boasts programing in both the visual and performing arts.
-You won't want to miss a play at the Westport Country Playhouse, where the likes of Paul Newman, James Earl Jones, Robert Redford, and Eartha Kitt have graced its stage.
+You won't want to miss a play at the Westport Country Playhouse, where the stage has been graced by the likes of Paul Newman, James Earl Jones, Robert Redford, and Eartha Kitt.

 Active travelers will find a multitude of water sports to indulge in, especially if they plan on spending time at the pristine Compo Beach.
-Sailing, kayaking, stand up paddleboarding, fishing, and surfing are all part of the athletic scene.
+Sailing, kayaking, stand up paddleboarding, windsurfing, and fishing are all part of the athletic scene.
 Old Mill Beach and Sherwood Island are also popular spots to lounge on the sand.